QuantEcon/lecture-source-jl/source/rst/multi_agent_models/uncertainty_traps.rst

 The points where the curves hit the 45 degree lines are the long run steady states corresponding to each :math:`M`, if that value of :math:`M` was to remain fixed.
-As the number of firms falls, so does the long run steady state of precision
+As the number of firms falls, so does the long run steady state of precision.

 Next let's generate time series for beliefs and the aggregates -- that is, the number of active firms and average output